ramanand-dubey/SuiteMind-AI/README.md

 # SuiteMind AI

-An AI-powered chatbot for NetSuite that answers questions about NetSuite functionality using uploaded documentation.
+An AI-powered Assistant for NetSuite that answers questions about NetSuite functionality using uploaded documentation.

 ## What It Does